Cybersecurity

 No. 4: Supply chain attacks

 By 2025, 45% of organizations worldwide will have experienced attacks on their software supply chains, a three-fold increase from 2021, according to Gartner.
 As digital business requires an increasingly complex ecosystem of third-party systems, organizations are growing more concerned about the growing cybersecurity risks introduced by both third parties and vendors.
-However, only 6% of companies report full visibility on their supply chain, according to Zippia.com.
+However, only 6% of organizations report full visibility on their supply chain, according to Zippia.com.

 Each partner in these ecosystems can act as a vector for bad actors if their organization is compromised.
 The more partners, the more potential vectors.
-IBM reported 19% of surveyed companies said they were breached as a result of a supply chain compromise.
+IBM reported 19% of surveyed entities said they were breached as a result of a supply chain compromise.

 No. 5: Man-in-the-middle attacks

 In certain types of man-in-the-middle, the attackers will manipulate or change the information before sending it on.
 For example, in a financial institution, this type of attack could be used to siphon off funds to an illegitimate account.
-These attacks are common on unsecured Wi-Fi and can be an issue for remote employees as attackers, for example, can intercept messaging between the sender and the VPN gateway to capture any sensitive company information being shared (i.e. credentials, IP, etc).
+These attacks are common on unsecured Wi-Fi and can be an issue for remote employees as attackers, for example, can intercept messaging between the sender and the VPN gateway to capture any sensitive information being shared (i.e. credentials, IP, etc).

 No. 6: SQL injection attacks